 - Find your Raspberry Pi IP Address:

-- Now you can use it:
+- As mentioned earlier, you can use this command:

 - Get more help:

-For basics commands, if you are used with Raspberry Pi OS/Debian or any Linux distribution, it should be ok for you.
+For basics commands, if you are used to Raspberry Pi OS/Debian or any Linux distribution, it should be ok for you.
 I have a list of useful commands for Raspberry Pi OS here if you need help to start.

 Manjaro XFCE Installation